oekosheri/tensorflow_unet_scaling/README.md

 - Model and optimisation: In Tensorflow native the model should be wrapped in the relevant strategy (mirror or multi worker). in Tensorflow horovod the optimiser is wrapped in Horovod distributed optimizer.

+### Submission

+- The submission.sh/submission_hvd.sh files submits all jobs in a loop.
+For our data 14 GPUs was the maximum number of GPUs which for our computing cluster correlates with 7 nodes.
+The submission file adapts the run_file.sh (Contatining the python script and its input arguments) and submit_file.sh (containing the submission script) for each job.
+- Jobs run on one node, should be submitted without an MPI run.
+When more than one node, parallel MPI jobs are spawned by the env variable $MPIEXE in submit_file.
+- Log files containing training times and metrics are copied in the logs folder on the root directory.